zief0002/toolkit/docs/03-getting-started-with-r.md

 <div class="figure" style="text-align: center">
 <img src="figs/07-install-vs-load.png" alt="Packages need to be installed and loaded." width="60%" />
-<p class="caption">Packages need to be installed and loaded.</p>
+<p class="caption">(\#fig:unnamed-chunk-26)Packages need to be installed and loaded.</p>
 </div>

 You can see the packages  (and which version of each package) are installed by examining the `Packages` tab in RStudio.
 Every package listed there has been installed.
 You will also be able to see the version number of the package that is installed.
 Some of those packages may be checked.
 These are the packages that are also loaded into memory.

 <div class="figure" style="text-align: center">
 <img src="figs/03-package-tab.png" alt="The packages tab shows which packages are installed.
 The list of packages you have installed will likely be different.
 Checked packages are loaded into memory.
 In the packages seen here, only the base package is loaded into memory." width="40%" />
-<p class="caption">The packages tab shows which packages are installed.
+<p class="caption">(\#fig:unnamed-chunk-27)The packages tab shows which packages are installed.
 The list of packages you have installed will likely be different.
 Checked packages are loaded into memory.
 In the packages seen here, only the base package is loaded into memory.</p>
 </div>

 Twenty-nine packages were included when you installed R on your computer.
 When you start an R session by opening RStudio, some of those packages are also loaded into memory.

 <div class="figure" style="text-align: center">
 <img src="figs/04-default-packages.png" alt="The 29 packages installed as part of R. The base, datasets, graphics, grDevices, methods, stats, and utils packages are loaded into memory when you start an R session.
 The other 22 packages are installed but not loaded into memory." width="70%" />
-<p class="caption">The 29 packages installed as part of R. The base, datasets, graphics, grDevices, methods, stats, and utils packages are loaded into memory when you start an R session.
+<p class="caption">(\#fig:unnamed-chunk-28)The 29 packages installed as part of R. The base, datasets, graphics, grDevices, methods, stats, and utils packages are loaded into memory when you start an R session.
 The other 22 packages are installed but not loaded into memory.</p>
 </div>

 <br /><br />